This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here

 I also find a lot of recipes online, in which case I copy and paste the recipe link to my Trello meal planning board.
 The brilliant thing is that in most cases Trello adds an image from the recipe to the recipe card on Trello, which is what makes my recipe board so appealing and lovely to use.

-Once you have a system set up, you need to work out the best time of the week to do your meal planning and I’ve also got some tips on ways to do your meal planning.
+Once you have your Trello meal planning board set up, you need to work out the best time of the week to do your meal planning.

 I then know that I can take a moment each morning, as part of my morning routine, to check what the evening meal is going to be.
 That is a massive stress reducer in itself!

-As I’ve said before, meal planning can feel a bit daunting if you’ve never done it before – or if you’ve tried and failed.
-So here are some things to consider that will help you get the most from planning meals for your family and ensure that it’s as simple a process as possible.
+Here are some other things to consider that will help you get the most from planning meals for your family and ensure that it’s as simple a process as possible.

 1. COORDINATE MEAL PLANNING WITH GROCERY SHOPPING LIST

-Coordinate the time of the week that you sit down to do your meal planning with doing your grocery shopping list, it’s a real time-saver and brain bandwidth saver.
+Coordinate the time of the week that you sit down to do your meal planning with doing your weekly grocery list, it’s a real time-saver and brain bandwidth saver.